 Related articles

-The Power of the Pause: Using SSML Breaks for Dramatic Effect
+The Power of the Pause: Using Punctuation for Dramatic Effect

 Transform flat TTS into expressive audio with strategic pauses.
-Learn the SSML break syntax and when to use each pause strength.
+Learn to use punctuation marks as your pacing toolkit.

 Punctuation is Your Director: How Commas and Periods Shape Speech

 Every comma is a micro-breath.
 Every period is a full stop.
-Learn to write scripts that sound natural without any SSML at all.
+Learn to write scripts that sound natural using punctuation.